 What you see is the exact same galaxie imaged with and without Nüvü Camēras’s imaging technology.
 Now imagine that each star is a cancer cell, which technology would you prefer?

 Spatial innovations have always been at the forefront of new technologies.
 This is the reason why Nüvü’s technology, although initially designed for Astronomy, is now pushing boundaries of the observable in life science.

 Without Nüvü's technology

 NGC7331 radial velocity field extracted from Fabry-Pérot spectroscopy data.
 The data, gathered at the 1.6-m Mont Mégantic telescope at a spectral resolution of 15000, are among the very first demonstration of the potential of photon-counting imaging.

 Speak with an application specialist

-Nüvü Camēras unique multidisciplinary team and biomedical experts aim to provide complete innovative imaging solutions to the most demanding applications in low light conditions.
+Nüvü Camēras unique multidisciplinary team and applications experts aim to provide complete innovative imaging solutions to the most demanding applications in low light conditions.